Abhranil2003/password-generator/README.md

 ------------------------

-This python program can be used to generate passwords for any account for account creation.
+This is a simple password generator program is  built using python.

+## Features

+- Generates strong passwords with customizable length and character sets.
-# This program can generate passwords consisting of uppercase letters, lowercase letters, special characters and numbers.
+- Allows the user to specify whether to include uppercase letters, lowercase letters, digits, and special characters.

 ------------------------